 As Karl May has died over 100 years ago, the stories don’t have any copyright anymore and are available free now.
 Free Kindle versions are available on amazon, or on Project Gutenberg there are three of his books downloadable to read or listen to, or read online.

 Some of the films can be found on Youtube.
-I’ll leave you with the first Winnetou film, which has brought back many memories for me.
+I’ll leave you with the trailer from the first Winnetou film, which has brought back many memories for me (the whole film has disappeared from YouTube).

 Happy Birthday, Karl 😉